Vandorr/grunt-mysql-dump-import/README.md

-This package is a fork of **https://github.com/tramck/grunt-mysql-dump-import**
+This package is a fork of **https://github.com/tramck/grunt-mysql-dump-import**.
+Required Grunt dependency changed to ^1.0.0